 Challenge number Detail of challenge 1 Our assessments and observations show that each child's learning profile is unique and therefore whole school interventions are not always the most effective use of premium funding.
 2 Our observations and assessments show that the children within the Early Years age group have been significantly impacted by restrictions due to COVID19.
 They have had limited early intervention from other professionals and parents have not received support to manage needs and behaviour.
 Communication skills and behaviour for learning skills of early years children are extremely limited on entry to school.
+Despite education returning to normal now, the impact of little early intervention is very much evident.
 3 Our assessments and observations show that sensory regulation is a huge barrier for many of our children and that children are struggling to engage in learning as a result.
 4 Through observations and conversations with pupils and their families, we find that disadvantaged pupils generally have fewer opportunities to develop cultural capital outside of school.
 5 Physical disabilities/ complex medical needs and possible deterioration in physical skills and/or health impact on pupil progress.
 6 Our assessments, observations and discussions with pupils and families demonstrate that the education, wellbeing and wider aspects of development of many of our disadvantaged pupils have been impacted by the pandemic to a greater extent than for other pupils.
 These findings are backed up by several national studies.
 7 Observations and assessments show that SaLT input has not been as effective during the pandemic due to lack of face to face contact with children, families and teaching staff.
 Staff need to be upskilled in their knowledge and practice to enable all children to make accelerated progress.
 8 Our children find early reading skills and phonics difficult to master and progress is slow for developing reading skills.